Get more from your salary

 payment summary.
 The extra amount sacrificed into super will appear

-on Jacqui's annual payment summary as reportable employer super
+on Jacqui's payment summary as reportable employer super

 Jacqui also negotiates with her employer that they will continue